anthonychu/codetocloud/ux-research-study.md

 You'll be working with the app in this repository.
 It consists of two projects.

+- `aca-node` - A web API that serves data about music albums at `/albums`.
 - `aca-frontend` - A Node.js app that serves the web frontend UI for a music store.
-It calls a web API to retrieve albums data.
+It calls the web API to retrieve albums data.
-- `aca-node` - The web API that serves album data at `/albums`.

 ```mermaid
 flowchart LR